Coronavirus digest: Russia orders arrivals from UK to quarantine | DW | 25.12.2020

 Cisse, 71, who led the URD party, was runner-up in three presidential elections.

-He has said he suffered no form of violence during his captivity.
+He has said he suffered no form of violence during his captivity in the Timbuktu region, where he had been campaigning when he was captured.

 Mali had reported 6, 347 cases of coronavirus infection by Wednesday, with 229 deaths.
 It is currently fighting a second wave of the pandemic.